Trump Unveils Ambitious Missile Defense Plans

 North Korea has successfully tested an intercontinental ballistic missile capable of reaching the United States.
 China and Russia, meanwhile, are working on advanced weapons that can, in theory, evade existing missile defenses.

-The new review still calls out Iran, and it describes North Korea an "extraordinary threat," despite ongoing talks between the North and the Trump administration.
+The new review still calls out Iran, and it describes North Korea as an "extraordinary threat," despite ongoing talks between the North and the Trump administration.

 But it also focuses heavily on Russia and China, which are developing defense-foiling systems such as a nuclear-powered cruise missile and hypersonic weapons capable of flying at more than five times the speed of sound.

-Note: A previous version of this story incorrectly located Fort Greely in Alabama.
-It is in Alaska.